takenet/lime-go/README.md

 }
 ```

-To send a message to john, you can use the `SendMessage` method that is implemented both by the `lime.Server`
+For instance, to send a message to the "john" addresss you can use the `SendMessage` method that is implemented both by
-and `lime.Client` types:
+the `lime.Server` and `lime.Client` types:

 ```go
 msg := &lime.Message{}